Viasat/halite/doc/halite-err-id-reference.md

 ---
 ### <a name="h-err/reduce-not-vector"></a>h-err/reduce-not-vector

-The 'reduce' can only be applied to vectors.
+The 'reduce' operation can only be applied to vectors.
 Specifically, sets cannot be reduced.

 #### Error message template: